egnha/gestalt/README.md

     references](#repurpose-using-subset-assignment)

-  - **Express nested sub-compositions**, while nonetheless preserving the runtime characteristics of a flattened composition
+  - **Express nested sub-compositions**, while nonetheless preserving the runtime characteristics of a flattened composition, so you can focus on expressing structure that is most natural for your function

   - **Unquote sub-expressions** with the tidyverse [`!!`](http://rlang.r-lib.org/reference/quasiquotation.html)